HOME WISE Uranium Project > Mining & Milling > Issues > Issues at Operating Uranium Mines and Mills - Canada >

 The Canadian Nuclear Safety Commission (CNSC), after holding a one-day public hearing on March 30, 2006, approved an application by COGEMA Resources Inc. (COGEMA) to extend the scope of its Mining Equipment Development (MED) Program at the McClean Lake Uranium Mine and Mill Operation in Northern Saskatchewan.

-> Download Record of Proceedings, Including Reasons for Decision, May 26, 2006 external link (PDF)
+> Download Record of Proceedings, Including Reasons for Decision, May 26, 2006 (PDF)

 > View details